 Shopping in Carrara

 Carrara is a small city so visitors wouldn't really find large malls or many shopping complexes here.
-Although there are a few those sell international brands and merchandise.
-It is much more interesting to explore the shopping streets here that are quite crowded in the evenings with locals.
+Although there are a few that sell international brands and merchandise.
+It is much more interesting to explore the shopping streets that are quite crowded in the evenings with locals.
 Here visitors would find many small shops selling silk clothes, cashmere of good quality, lace and some good woolen products.
-Although, terracotta products are not typical to this region there are plenty of places where one can find them.
+Despite terracotta products being not typical to this region, there are plenty of places where one can find them.